-Obviously these are a little more expensive than the above two toilets because of their design appeal.
+These are a little more expensive than the above two toilets because of their design appeal.
 They're not as widely available, and that makes them a little pricier.
-But if you're looking for that retro style, they might be the thing that makes all the difference in your bathroom decor.
+If you're looking for that retro style, they might be the thing that makes all the difference in your bathroom decor.

 04 of 10